About Sak Yant Chiang Mai

 History of Sak Yant Chiang Mai – The Current Shop

-The Current Sak Yant Chiang Mai Shop
+About Sak Yant Chiang Mai's Current Shop

 The success of the first year of Sak Yant Chiang Mai, was bitter/sweet.
 If was fantastic that Nana’s risk had paid off.
 It was amazing that during that year many of the small rural temples Monks got enough revenue to renovate and expand their buildings from our guests donations.
 At the same time the growing popularity of Sak Yants meant that if customers did not book weeks ahead, their was no available time to make walk in bookings.